 The integrable abelian group structure of the $\cC^\circ$ over their Toda bases deforms to a symmetric tensor structure\footnote{I thank David Ben-Zvi for pointing out to me the generality of this statement.} on $\cA$-modules, induced from the diagonal inclusion $\Omega G\rightarrowtail \Omega G\times\Omega G$.
 Restricting the module structure to the Toda base, this is the ordinary tensor product, with tensor unit the structure sheaf $\cO_1$ of the identity section.
 For $\cC_3^\circ$ in the Whittaker presentation (Remark~\ref{whittaker}), the operation comes from convolution of $\mathscr{D}$-modules on the Langlands dual group $G^\vee$: from this stance, the symmetric monoidal structure is developed in \cite{bzg}.

 The Lagrangians $\vep_V,\lambda_V$ deform to modules $E_V, \Lambda_V$ over $\cA_{3,4}$, and the (rational) automorphisms of $\cC$ defined by $\vep_V,\lambda_V$-translation become, on $\cA$-modules, the functors of convolution with $E_V, \Lambda_V$.
 The Hamiltonian nature of the translations renders these functors (generically) trivialisable by (singular) inner automorphisms of $\cA$.
-In Theorem~\ref{cnc}, I characterise the Coulomb branches $\cN\cC^\circ(G;E)$ as the subrings of elements of $\cA$ which survive these inner automorphisms.
+In Theorem~\ref{cnc}, I characterise the Coulomb branches $\cN\cC^\circ(G;E)$ as the subrings of elements of $\cA$ which survive these inner automorphisms (that is, remain regular).